Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Torghatten

-We visited Torghatten again, early the next morning, to catch everything with a completely different light.
+We visited Torghatten again early the next morning to capture everything in a completely different light.
 It was a beautiful panorama.

 Morning-views-from-Torghatten